 About 6 years later I took part in a course for stop-motion-movie by Alexandra Schatz in Hannover.
 She showed films by Norman Mc Laren.
 This was the first time I became aware of the optical soundtrack.
 Norman Mc Laren painted directly on the soundtrack with pens to create sound, and so did we, - the participants of the course.

 In 1992, I was 24 years old and a student for experimental-film at the art-academy-hamburg (germany).
-In the stop-motion-class of professor Franz Wintzensen we (the students) started working on blank-film-material to get an idea of the relationsship between time while screening and length of the material.
+In the stop-motion-class of professor Franz Winzentsen we (the students) started working on blank-film-material to get an idea of the relationsship between time while screening and length of the material.
 As a music-addicted I drove my attention to the sound-track on the film-material (it was 35mm-material with optical sound!)
 So I glued curtains on the film material even on the optical-sound-track, because I knew that the periodical structures of the curtains would generate steady tones, not noise.
 So it was.
-The film is called "gardine sing sing" ("curtain sing sing") and can be seen here. ("Johannes Przygodda" = "Pit Przygodda")
+The film is called "Gardine Sing Sing" ("curtain sing sing"). ("Johannes Przygodda" = "Pit Przygodda")

 I have been on several media festivals in Germany, Switzerland and the Netherlands with "gardine sing sing", it was on Arte-TV and it is part of the movie-compilation "Deutsche Experimentalfilme der 90er Jahre" by the Goethe-Institut.
 It is distributed by "Light-Cone", Paris, France.